 Sensei Enfield has translated three martial arts books from Japanese to English, and has written numerous martial arts related articles that have been published in the United States and the United Kingdom.

 Although Goju-ryu karate is Sensei Enfield’s main area of study he has also studied Tai Chi Chuan, Lau Gar Gung Fu, and Brazilian Jiujitsu (jujutsu).
 Ten Years after leaving Japan, in December 1997, Sensei Enfield returned to Okinawa to study Goju-ryu karate under World Headmaster for the style, Miyazato Eiichi Hanshi, at this time Goju Karate Center was appointed the rare honor of San Diego area Shibu Dojo (branch school) for the Okinawa Goju Ryu Karate-do Association.
-Sensei Enfield is a seventh degree black belt with the title Kyoshi (teacher of teachers) and head instructor at the Goju Karate Center.
+Sensei Enfield is an eighth degree black belt with the title Kyoshi (teacher of teachers) and head instructor at the Goju Karate Center.